salesforce/grpc-java-contrib/grpc-spring/README.md

 Using GrpcServerHost
 ====================
 `GrpcServerHost` configures a gRPC Server with services obtained from the `ApplicationContext` and manages that server's lifecycle.
-Services are discovered by finding `BindableService` implementations thatare annotated with `@GrpcService`.
+Services are discovered by finding `BindableService` implementations that are annotated with `@GrpcService`.

 1. Tag your gRPC service implementation with the `@GrpcService` annotation.
    ```java